ARMmbed/mbed-client/porting-guide.md

 yotta build
 ```

 A helloworld-lwm2mclient program will be produced inside the `build/<yourtargetname>/test/` directory.
 This test application might require some changes to compile and run for your platform.
-Check fot he compilation errors, if any, and fix the test application for your testing.
+First, check for the compilation errors.
+If you find any, fix the test application for your testing.

 This test is available in `lwm2m-client/test/helloworld-lwm2mclient`, and can be found in: